Want to search for the relevant question and answer in your own language? Change the language in the dropdown menu above.

 The following are the most common reasons for a virus check failure:

 - A virus is part of any of the documents submitted in your application.
 Make sure that you check all the information to be submitted to ECHA with an antivirus software product.

 - One or more files included in a IUCLID technical dossier is password protected.

 When you submit data to ECHA through R4BP 3, only authorities will have access to your data.
-If reasons 2 or 3 is the cause of the failed submission, you can submit again making sure that your data is not password protected or that it has not been compressed.
+You can submit your data again making sure that it is not password protected.

 For any other reasons, please contact ECHA.

 Yes.
 This option applies to the submission renewals subject to mutual recognition.
 If the nomination of a case owner is not present, the authorisation holder can establish a nomination from the asset.

 The case owner will be able to submit a renewal subject to mutual recognition with different authorisation holders provided that: